heptarch/heptarch.github.io/drafts/demon.md

 how, forgive me, could you possibly get access to the necessary equipment?"
 He leafs theatrically through the notebook.
 Scribbles.

-She explains as if it was as everyday as the teapot.
+She explains as if it was as unremarkable as the teapot.
 "I am employed by the London Pneumatic Despatch Company to do so---much more besides---considerable resources at my disposal, and so on.
 But to the point: are you familiar with Maxwell's paper on the theory of governors, the mechanical contrivance by which a uniform